-I am a life coach specializing in helping women and teenage girls chase away their money gremlins and live happier, healthier financial lives.
+I am a personal finance coach, journalist, and speaker specializing in helping women and teenage girls chase away their money gremlins and achieve financial well-being.

 I came to coaching after two decades as a business and personal finance journalist, reporting and editing for The New York Times, Business Week, CNBC, and others.
 Over that time I managed to write about everything from municipal bonds to business schools, including the wills that a few celebrities left behind.
 One of my cover stories for Business Week even helped the magazine win a National Magazine Award for general excellence.